 MAC-based VLANs specify the filtering criteria only for untagged or priority-tagged packets.
-Assign a port to a MAC-based VLAN for a specific source MAC address.
-The device then forwards untagged packets received with the configured MAC address to the MAC-based VLAN ID.
+Assign a port to a MAC-based VLAN to transmit packets with a specific source MAC address in that VLAN.
+The device then forwards untagged packets received with the specified MAC address to the assigned MAC-based VLAN.
 Other untagged packets are subject to normal VLAN classification rules.